 Lifesycles of the forest.
 Find more information about forest climate and the highlights each month

-Malaysia is a tropical country, with temperatures ranging between 23 °C (73.4 °F) and 32 °C (89.6 °F), and rainfall ranging from 10 centimetres (4 in) to 30 centimetres (12 in) a month.
-Malaysia has two monsoon seasons: the Southwest Monsoon from late May to September, and the Northeast Monsoon from November to March.
-The Northeast Monsoon brings in more rainfall in the East Coast of the Peninsula, compared to the Southwest Monsoon.
-March and October form transitions between the two monsoons.
+Malaysia is a tropical country, with temperatures between 23 °C (73.4 °F) and 32 °C (89.6 °F), and rainfall ranging from 10 centimetres (4 in) to 30 centimetres (12 in) a month.
+Indeed, Malaysia has two monsoon seasons: the Southwest Monsoon from late May to September, and the Northeast Monsoon from November to March.
+The Northeast Monsoon brings more rainfall in the East Coast of the Peninsula, as the Southwest Monsoon.
+Hence, March and October form transitions between the two monsoons.

 Belum is located North, between East and West coast of the Peninsula.
-It is not predominantly influenced by the Northeast monsoon, and tends to be drier between December and April.
+Nevertheless, it is not predominantly influenced by the Northeast monsoon, and tends to be drier between December and April.

 Learn about the rich history, biodiversity, and what conservation & research efforts to preserve this 130 million year old rainforest.